-We know of no Wireless Internet Service Providers (WISP) in the area providing service in excess of 25/3 Mbps.
+There are no Wireless Internet Service Providers (WISP) in the area providing service.

 3. Describe if any areas near the project have received funding from federal grant programs, including but not limited to Connect America Funds II (CAF II), ACAM, ReConnect, and Community Connect.
 If there have been federal funds awarded near the project, provide a map verifying the proposed project area does not conflict with these areas.
 Describe if there are Rural Digital Opportunity Fund (RDOF) eligible census blocks located in the proposed project area.
 Label Map: Attachment 2 - Documentation on Federal Funding Area.